-With our permanent collection spanning several centuries and regularly rotating exhibitions of modern and contemporary art, we hope you choose the Zuckerman Museum of Art for your next field trip or tour.
+With a permanent collection spanning several centuries and regularly rotating exhibitions of modern and contemporary art, we hope the Zuckerman Museum of Art will be the choice for your next field trip.
 The Zuckerman Museum of Art offers free admission and is the perfect destination for a low cost field trip for students of all ages.

-Docent-led tours are also available at the ZMA.
+In-person, docent-led tours and virtual tours through Zoom are available.
 Our highly trained staff will provide your group with a dynamic learning experience.
 While we recommend about one hour for a basic tour, we will happily work with you to meet your specific needs.
 We can also pre-arrange an interactive element at your request (please be prepared to allow for a longer visit.)

-Self-guided or docent-led tours may be paired with creative, interactive workshops for any grade level to enhance learning in the classroom.
-Combine your visit to the ZMA with a tour of Kennesaw State’s gorgeous campus and stop for a meal at our award-winning campus eatery, The Commons.
+Self-guided visits or docent-led tours may be paired with creative, interactive workshops for any grade level to enhance learning in the classroom.
+Combine your trip to the ZMA with a tour of Kennesaw State’s gorgeous campus and stop for a meal at our award-winning campus eatery, The Commons.

 High school students may take advantage of a variety of extended tours.
 All 4 academic units of the College of the Arts offer prospective high school groups the opportunity to walk through their classrooms, studios, theaters, practice rooms, galleries, and other learning spaces to better envision what a college experience in the Arts at KSU would be like.

-Art + 1 Tours offer a similar extended experience for high schoolers but of academic areas outside of the College of the Arts.
-For art students looking to apply their skills in different ways they may be interested in also touring one of the following programs: Spatial Mapping in the Department of Geography and Anthropology, Sustainable Design with the KSU Sustainability Program or Department of Software Engineering and Game Design and Development in the College of Computing on the Marietta Campus.
+Art + 1 Tours offer high school student groups an extended experience of academic areas outside of the College of the Arts.
+For art students looking to apply their skills in new ways, they may be interested in adding a tour of one of the following programs: Spatial Mapping in the Department of Geography and Anthropology, Sustainable Design with the KSU Sustainability Program or Department of Software Engineering and Game Design and Development in the College of Computing on the Marietta Campus.
 More Art + 1 Tours are in the planning stages, so please stay tuned for even more!